 Build a Proposal Template for Word – Step-by-Step Instructions

-Step 1: Set new document margins in your Word document
+Step 1: Set margins

 Before adding any elements or text to our proposal template in Word, we’ll set the document margins and header and footer.